-Although there is no cure for psoriasis, but treatment can bring about the complete or nearly complete remission of skin lesions is possible.
-The effectiveness of current treatments hints at the possibility of a cure further down the line.
+There is currently no cure for psoriasis, but treatment can bring about the complete or nearly complete remission of skin lesions.
+The effectiveness of current treatments hints at a possible cure in the future.

 Psoriasis is a chronic, inflammatory condition that affects more than 7.5 million adults in the United States.
 Experts consider it an immune-mediated disease, which means that it is related to a dysfunction in the immune system that causes inflammation.
 However, they do not fully understand what causes it.

 Treatments focus on reducing systemic inflammation and addressing the physical manifestations, such as skin lesions.
 With effective treatment, a person living with psoriasis can almost fully control their symptoms, achieving remission.

 This article reviews where psoriasis treatment currently stands and looks at what the future may hold for treating the condition.

 Experts have not yet found a cure for psoriasis.
 However, available treatments can often significantly reduce psoriasis symptoms.

 Doctors use several treatments to treat psoriasis.
 The variety of available treatments gives doctors a range of options and allows them to individualize treatment plans and change medications as necessary.
 This flexibility is important because not everyone will respond the same way to treatment.